-Correct germination temperatures, humidity and water levels can be difficult to achieve at home without propagation equipment, plugs are plants where the difficult germination phase has been done for you.
-Even if you do have these things, the cost of seed in the small quantities needed by the home gardener can mean little if any cost saving.
-They are usually posted out relatively early in the season and need growing on under protection before being planted out after all danger of frost has passed.
+Correct germination temperatures, humidity and water levels can be difficult to achieve at home without propagation equipment, plugs are plants where the germination phase has been done for you.
+Even if you can provide the right conditions, the cost of seed in the small quantities needed by the home gardener can mean little if any cost saving.
+Plugs are usually posted out relatively early in the season and need growing on under protection before being planted out after all danger of frost has passed.

 You will need: